- What is a Heavy Equipment Service Technician?

 - Learn About Heavy Equipment Service Technician Jobs at Holt

-If you’re a detail-oriented person who likes to get your hands dirty while repairing things, especially powerful heavy-duty tools and machines, becoming a heavy equipment service technician may be a great fit for you.
+If you’re a detail-oriented person who likes to get your hands dirty while repairing things, especially powerful heavy-duty tools and machines, becoming a heavy equipment specialist may be a great fit for you.
 Also called heavy diesel equipment mechanics, they spend their days around large service and industrial machines, ensuring that they operate safely.
 Keep reading to learn more about their duties and responsibilities.

 What Is a Heavy Equipment Service Technician?

 An important part of confirming the smooth operation of machines and the safety of heavy equipment operators, heavy equipment service technicians and mechanics play a key role in multiple job sectors, including construction, farming and transportation.
-Being a heavy equipment service technician requires you to diagnose issues with equipment, service appliances based on manufacturer specifications and repair any mechanical, hydraulic or structural systems issues you find.
+Being a heavy equipment field service technician requires you to diagnose issues with equipment, service appliances based on manufacturer specifications and repair any mechanical, hydraulic or structural systems issues you find.

 Equipment Field Service Technician Responsibilities